arduino/docs-content/content/micropython/01.basics/02.board-installation/board-installation.md

 **Step 2: Download Firmware**

 Now you will need to find the specific firmware that you need to flash to your board.
-You can find the available firmware on the [MicroPython](https://docs.arduino.cc/micropython/) documentation site.
+You can find the available firmware on the [MicroPython with Arduino](https://docs.arduino.cc/micropython/) home page.
 The firmware is available as a `.dfu` file for the Portenta H7.

 In the next step you will be diving into the core files you downloaded in the first step to find a command line tool called **dfu-util**.
 This process is differs depending on if you're on a Windows or MacOS computer.
 MacOS instructions are available further below.